-• Mangaiti Gully offers diverse walking trails, including paved paths and boardwalks, suitable for all fitness levels and users.
+- Mangaiti Gully features a variety of walking trails, including paved paths and boardwalks, catering to different fitness levels and visitors.

 Location and Access